Consumer Rights & Resources

 Tender payment after settlement

 Once your claim is accepted, the insurer must tender payment within 30 calendar days.
-Failure to do so may constitute an unfair claims practice and is grounds for a CDI complaint and potential bad faith action.
+Failure to do so may constitute an unfair claims practice and is grounds for a CDI complaint and, for first-party claimants, potential bad faith liability.

 10 CCR § 2695.7(h)